hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-school-breakfast-program-ee15542e.md

     Financial: 47.985
     Inability_to_Access_Data: 0.0
     cyp5: '95.97'
+  underpayments_eligibility:
+  - Key: cyp5_dit16_1
+    Payment_Type: Underpayments
+    Theme: Financial
+    Theme_Description: The financial position or status of a beneficiary, recipient, or their family
+    Value: '47.985000'
+  - Key: cyp5_dit17_1
+    Payment_Type: Underpayments
+    Theme: Household Size
+    Theme_Description: Number of family mmembers in a household
+    Value: '23.992500'
+  - Key: cyp5_dit13_1
+    Payment_Type: Underpayments
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '23.992500'
 Description: 'The School Breakfast Program (SBP) is a federally assisted meal program

   operating in public and nonprofit private schools and residential child care institutions.